CKB UX Workflow & Process Flow

 Cassandra and I talked through all the specific scenarios that can happen with a project, especially complicated situations that might move a project backward in a pipeline.
 We wanted a series of stages that would work for the majority of projects but still be able to handle edge cases.

-Then we specified the labels and defined the parameters of the stages.
+Then we specified labels and defined the parameters of the stages.
 What are we talking about when we say a client is in this stage?
 What things need to happen in what order and what specifically triggers the move to the next stage?

 We integrated CMS automations